 In the midst of our current crisis in the U.S. and with the number of infected people growing rapidly, people are working to ensure they are prepared, stocked with essentials, and ready to tackle the challenges that are yet to come during this difficult time.
 Now, more than ever, we are reminded of the importance of having estate planning documents in place.
 This often includes the following:

 1. Last Will and Testament - This is an essential document that directs how your assets will pass to your beneficiaries at the time of your passing (including any Trusts necessary for your beneficiaries), who will oversee the administration of your Estate and any trusts established under your Will, who will serve as guardian of your minor children (if any), and much more.
 Even if you do not have a large Estate, this document is critical.
 Yes, you need a Will even if you are not "rich".
 We'll save that for another blog.
 Many mistakenly think that if they pass without a Will, their assets will automatically go to their spouse, and then to their children.
 Others commonly think their assets automatically go to the Commonwealth of Pennsylvania.
 Pennsylvania has an intestacy statute that directs how your Estate must be divided if you pass without a Will, and this statute does not always pass your assets where you would have otherwise wanted.
-Furthermore, if you have minor children, this can make your Estate much more complicated.
-These factors make it critical to have a Will that reflects YOUR wishes.
+Furthermore, if you have minor children, there are additional factors that must be considered to protect your assets for your minor children.
+It is critical to have a Will that properly reflects YOUR wishes.

 2. General Power of Attorney - This document allows you to name an Agent or Agents to act on your behalf in the event that you are unable or unwilling to handle your financial and real estate affairs.
 This is extremely important as financial institutions are not permitted to talk to your spouse, children, or other loved ones without legal authority to do so.
 In addition, this document can often be a tool to avoid a guardianship if you should become incapacitated.